SergeyFM/LingQWordsExport/doc/README.md

 ### How to configure the app?

+Installation and configuration process is described here with screenshots. <br>
-All settings are saved in the `config.ini` file in the root application folder.
+Briefly speaking, all settings are saved in the `config.ini` file in the root application folder. <br>
 It contains the following: <br>
 - APIKey= &emsp;  'your LingQ key, use "LingQ API Key.url" to get it <br>
 - lang_code=de &emsp;'language code, run app to see all available codes <br>
 - download_mode=update &emsp;'download and process "all" words, or only "update", or only from "local" file <br>